Digital Switchover

 Freely is designed to bridge the gap between conventional terrestrial television and online entertainment by offering live free-to-air TV without the need for an aerial.

-Freely will compliment iPlayer, ITVX, More4 and My5 and allow users to watch live IPTV from these PSBs through a simgle application, without having to swap between apps when they swap from channel to channel.
+Freely will complement iPlayer, ITVX, More4 and My5 and allow users to watch live IPTV from these PSBs through a single application, without having to swap between apps when they swap from channel to channel.
 It will initially be available on new smart TV sets, but it is thought to become available later on other devices, like Fire TV and Roku sticks.
 Ideally, Freely will be available on all devices that run Freeview.

 Review in Mirror